porter-finance/v1-core/docs/interfaces/IBond.md

 function redeem(uint256 bonds) external nonpayable
 ```

-The Bond holder can burn Bonds in return for their portion of paymentTokens and collateralTokens backing the Bonds.
+The Bond holder can burn bond shares in return for their portion of paymentTokens and collateralTokens backing the Bonds.
 These portions of tokens depends on the number of paymentTokens deposited.
 When the Bond is fully paid, redemption will result in all  paymentTokens.
-If the Bond has reached maturity without being fully paid, a portion of the collateralTokens will be availalbe.
+If the Bond has reached maturity without being fully paid, a portion of the collateralTokens will be available.

 #### Parameters